Brooklyn Chamber of Commerce’s hosts breakfast discussing infrastructure bill at Industry City

 Ideas to replace the elevated highway that were mentioned at the meeting included a light rail system running along Third Avenue with bike lanes and better pedestrian crossways, which would eliminate pollution, as well as the “tunnel option” that would put the Gowanus Expressway under Third Avenue.

 Lieber discussed the MTA’s most urgently needed improvements that the infrastructure bill will help solve.
 These include improving subway and commuter rail signals, buying more zero-emission buses, making more stations ADA-accessible, and “mega-projects.”
 According to the MTA website, some of these mega-projects include Phase 2 of the Second Avenue Subway; Penn Station access for Metro North; and Grand Central access for the Long Island Rail Road, which is now in the finishing stages.

 “The infrastructure plan is going to increase by 50 percent our federal formula money on an annual basis, so it’s $700 million per year more,” Lieber said.

-He also stated that despite the fact that the MTA recently has instituted more ADA-accessibility projects than ever before, he wants the entire system to be ADA-accessible.
+He also stated that that despite the fact that the MTA recently has instituted more ADA accessibility projects than ever before, he wants the entire system to be ADA accessible.

-“It’s a little embarrassing that 30 years after the ADA only a third of our stations are ADA-accessible,” Lieber said.
+“It’s a little embarrassing that 30 years after the ADA we are still only a third of our stations are ADA-accessible,” Lieber said.
 “We have to keep that going.”

 He added that ridership is on the rise following the pandemic.

-Currently, ridership on subways is 55 percent of what it was before COVID-19.
+Currently, ridership on subways is 55 percent on what it was before COVID-19.
 The figure is 60 percent for buses.

 “The numbers have been moving significantly,” he said.
 “The more interesting indicator of where we are headed is In the discretionary travel period.
 Off-hours and weekends, we are in the 70 percent [ridership].
 People are ready to ride.
 They’re just waiting for people in their offices to come back.”